-The testosterone result 2.53ng/mg is in range for the patient's age.
+The testosterone result 2.53ng/mg is below range for the patient's age.
 Review the levels of all androgens, androgenic metabolism, and patient symptoms for a complete assessment.
+As stated above, some patients have a genetic variant that causes low urinary testosterone, when serum levels are normal.
+Consider testing serum if initiating treatment.